 This course focuses on learning theories and their application to elementary school mathematics instruction.
 Learners research a variety of instructional strategies through readings, observation and participation in the field-based placement and determine the appropriateness of each in the learning process.
 Topics include constructivist learning, differentiated learning, and an in-depth look at how the state and national standards guide mathematics instruction.
 Additional topics include integrated curricula, the appropriate use of technology, and effective formative, summative and alternative assessment strategies.
-Learners plan and evaluate an integrated/ thematic unit with lessons that align with the New Hampshire Mathematics Curriculum Framework.
-PREREQUISITES: EDU 510: Foundations of Education, and PSY 508: Child Development or PSY 509: Human Development, and acceptance to the postbaccalaureate Special Education/ Elementary Education teacher certification program.
+Learners plan and evaluate a year-long integrated/thematic unit with lessons that align with the New Hampshire Mathematics Curriculum Framework for elementary school instruction.
+PREREQUISITES: EDU 510: Foundations of Education, and PSY 508: Child Development or PSY 509: Human Development, and acceptance to the post-baccalaureate Special Education/ Elementary Education teacher certification program.
 4 credits